 Goodwill reflects the cost of an acquisition in excess of the fair values assigned to identifiable net assets acquired.
 The Company reviews goodwill for impairment during the fourth fiscal quarter or more frequently if events or changes in circumstances indicate the asset might be impaired.
 The Company performs impairment reviews for its reporting units, which have been determined to be the Company's reportable segments or one level below the reportable segments in certain instances, using a fair value method based on management's judgments and assumptions or third party valuations.
 The fair value of a reporting unit refers to the price that would be received to sell the unit as a whole in an orderly transaction between market participants at the measurement date.
-In estimating the fair value, the Company uses multiples of earnings based on the average of historical, published multiples of earnings of comparable entities with similar operations and economic characteristics.
+In estimating the fair value, the Company uses multiples of earnings based on the average of published multiples of earnings of comparable entities with similar operations and economic characteristics and applies to the Company's average of historical and future financial results.
 In certain instances, the Company uses discounted cash flow analyses or estimated sales price to further support the fair value estimates.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."
 The estimated fair value is then compared with the carrying amount of the reporting unit, including recorded goodwill.
 The Company is subject to financial statement risk to the extent that the carrying amount exceeds the estimated fair value.
-Refer to Note 7, "Goodwill and Other Intangible Assets," of the notes to consolidated financial statements for information regarding the goodwill impairment testing performed in the fourth quarters of fiscal years 2017, 2016 and 2015.
+During the fourth quarter of fiscal 2018, the Company changed the date of its annual goodwill impairment test from September 30 to July 31.
+The change was made to more closely align the impairment testing date with the Company's long-term planning and forecasting process.
+The change in the annual impairment testing date did not delay, accelerate or avoid an impairment charge.
+The Company has determined this change in accounting principle is preferable and does not result in adjustments to the Company's financial statements when applied retrospectively.
+Refer to Note 7, "Goodwill and Other Intangible Assets," of the notes to consolidated financial statements for information regarding the goodwill impairment testing performed in the fourth quarters of fiscal years 2018, 2017 and 2016.